hov3rcraft/homebridge-eufy-robovac/README.md

 ## Development

 This plugin is written in TypeScript.
 You should just need to run `npm run build` after making changes in the `src/` directory.

-Also this plugin is dependent on [eufy-robovac](https://github.com/joshstrange/eufy-robovac/) so you will probably want to fork that repo as well.